46. 10 simple strategies to increase the impact factor of your publication - title

 Thus, we cannot ignore impact factors because they are still broadly used to evaluate the performance of single scientists, departments, and institutions.

-Read more here: Do I need nature or science papers for a successful career in science?
+For a career in science, you must decide whether you need nature or science papers for a successful career in science.

 HOW ARE IMPACT FACTORS USED?